4 of the easiest mushroom soups

 Look for mushrooms that are firm to touch with a fairly even colour.
 Stems are a good indication of freshness, so check for strong, healthy ones.
 Mushrooms are extremely fragile and prone to bruising, so you may find some marks and blemishes.
 Don’t panic - this won’t affect the taste or quality of the mushroom.

 Because they’re made largely of water, mushrooms can degrade quickly if not stored properly.
 Keep them refrigerated in a breathable container or bag to prevent moisture build-up.
 Avoid the vege crisper drawer as it creates a moist environment.
-Meadow Mushrooms’ cardboard punnets are specially designed for mushroom storage, with a custom breathable film that gives the perfect balance between letting moisture out and not too much air in.
+Meadow Mushrooms’ punnets are specially designed for mushroom storage, with a custom breathable film that gives the perfect balance between letting moisture out and not too much air in.
 If you’re buying your mushrooms loose, storing in the fridge in a brown paper bag or fabric mushroom bag will work just as well.

 To prepare mushrooms for cooking, just wipe them clean with a dry cloth or brush off with a pastry brush any flecks of compost.
 A quick, light rinse is OK if needed, but dry them off quickly and definitely avoid soaking - mushrooms already have a high water content and are porous, so they’ll absorb additional water causing them to become waterlogged and flavourless.